 “Council” means the Chief and Council of the T'ít'q'et or any successor elected government of the T'ít'q'et;

-“Dispute Resolution Roster"
+“Dispute Resolution Roster" means the persons eligible to serve on the Dispute Resolution Panel.

+"Dispute Resolution Panel" means the dispute resolution mechanism for resolving disputes regarding land code issues.

 “Eligible Voter” means, for the purpose of voting in respect of Land matters under this Land Code, a Member who has attained eighteen (18) years of age on or before the day of the vote;